httpdss/struct/README.md

 ## 📝 Usage

 Run the script with the following command:

-- OPTIONS which are optional
-- First argument is the file where project structure is defined
-- Second argument is the path where the project structure will be created

 ```sh
 usage: struct [-h] [--log LOG] [--dry-run] [--vars VARS] [--backup BACKUP] [--file-strategy {overwrite,skip,append,rename,backup}] [--log-file LOG_FILE] yaml_file base_path